ramysami/KivyMD-Travel-App-UI/README.md

 # KivyMD-Travel-Shop-UI

-A main screen of travel app UI contains nice swiper with vibrated favorite icon ❤ when the user swipe the cards and custom tabs and smooth custom bottom navigation bar
+A main screen of travel app UI contains a nice swiper with vibrated a favorite icon ❤ when the user swipe the cards and custom tabs and smooth custom bottom navigation bar

 ## requirements